 If you are using non-standard fonts be sure and enable "embedded fonts" in your poster file.
 If you cannot or do not know how to do this then make a copy of the font files you are using and bring them with you.
 In Windows your fonts are stored in a folder that is easily accessed from the Control Panel.

 - Don't attempt to 'up-scale' your graphics and photos.
 Printing pictures larger than they actually are will make your final product look pixelated or distorted.

 - Dark backgrounds are discouraged.
-Besides consuming large amounts of ink, dark backgrounds may oversaturate the paper and cause it to wrinkle or smudge.
+Besides consuming very large amounts of ink, dark backgrounds may oversaturate the paper and cause it to wrinkle or smudge.